 DURING THE COVID-19 SITUATION IN THE USA, THIS FACILITY IS CLOSED UNTIL MID TO LATE APRIL.
 SORRY.
 This cabin-like gem has been here since the earliest days of Rugby and even gave shelter to Rugby’s founder, Thomas Hughes.
 He wrote about his 1880 stay here in his book “Rugby, Tennessee,” and in a letter to a British periodical: “The katydids are making delightful music in the trees, and the summer lightning is playing over the Western heaven, while a gentle breeze, cool and refreshing as if it came straight off a Western sea, is just lifting, every now and then, the corner of my paper.”

-Modern improvements include, of course, indoor plumbing (the downstairs bath was remodeled in 2012) and a homey kitchen.
+Modern improvements include, of course, indoor plumbing (the downstairs bath has been remodeled) and a homey kitchen.
 Its three bedrooms, parlor, kitchen and porches (rear one screened) capture the atmosphere of a relaxed past.
 Historic Rugby has welcomed lodgers here since shortly after acquiring it in 1981.
-It’s conveniently located right on what used to be Rugby’s Central Avenue, but is now State Scenic Highway 52.
+It’s conveniently located right on what used to be Rugby’s Central Avenue, then was State Hwy.
+52, but is now the much-less-busy & quieter Rugby Parkway.

 The downstairs bedroom is where Hughes stayed when he praised Rugby’s night sky as “studded with stars as bright as though they were all Venuses.”

-Pioneer Cottage is self-catering, but Historic Rugby’s Harrow Road Café is in walking distance if guests choose not to bring their own provisions.
+Pioneer Cottage is self-catering, but R.M.
+Brooks Store not far away offers lunch daily except Sundays and breakfast Thur/Fri/Sat if guests choose not to bring their own provisions.
 Pets are allowed (with $20 per pet fee) and children are welcomed here.